Chimerism Assessment by Polymorphic Microsatellite Markers

 - To identify the source of successful engraftment when more than one donors are used from the hematopoietic stem cell transplant.

-Chimerism testing for assessment of stem cell engraftment is performed on genomic DNA extracted from peripheral blood or bone marrow aspirate samples.
+Microsatellite-based testing for assessment of stem cell engraftment (chimerism) is performed on genomic DNA extracted from peripheral blood or bone marrow aspirate samples.
 For peripheral blood samples, additional testing is performed on DNA from sorted T-lymphocytes, myeloid cells and/or NK cells as applicable.

-For the initial testing on any patient, the test is performed on 3 separate DNA samples: donor DNA, recipient Pre-transplant (germline) DNA, and recipient post-transplant DNA sample to identify an informative marker that can distinguish between the donor and recipient.
-This unique marker will be used for subsequent Chimerism analysis by importing pre & donors profiles from archives for analysis.
+For the initial testing on any patient, the test is performed on 3 separate DNA samples: donor DNA, recipient Pre-transplant DNA, and recipient post-transplant DNA sample to identify numbers of informative markers that can distinguish between the donor and recipient.
+This unique set of markers will be used for subsequent Chimerism analysis on post-transplant samples only.

 Final results are reported as percentage of donor DNA in total (Donor+recipient) DNA in the sample.